OpenLink Personal Assistant VAD Installation, Configuration, and Usage Guide

 var httpServer='https://{CNAME}:{PORT}';

-Note: The client UI (a lightweight Single Page Application) can be used as a frontend to any other Personal Assistant chat backend, so it is not mandatory to use the client UI on the same instance as the backend.
+Note: The client UI (a lightweight Single Page Application) can be used as a frontend to any other Personal Assistant chat backend; it is not mandatory to use the client UI on the same instance as the backend.

 Access Controls

-In addition to OpenAI API Keys, it is important to protect the Personal Assistant using attribute-based access controls (ACLs).
-You achieve this by creating a generic ACL that requires users to authenticate (using a variety of authentication protocols) prior to application use.
-You can set up this ACL by running the script situated in {your-instance-cname/DAV/VAD/personal_assistant/sql/chat_acl_rules.sql} via the iSQL command-line interface (rather than Conductor).
+In addition to OpenAI API Keys, it is important to protect the Personal Assistant using attribute-based access control lists (ABACLs).
+This is achieved by creating a generic ACL that requires users to authenticate (using a variety of authentication protocols) prior to application use.

 SPARQL